TUMFTM/deefs/README.md

 - Jäger, B., Wittmann, M., & Lienkamp, M. (2017).
 Agent-based Modeling and Simulation of Electric Taxi Fleets.
 In 6.
 Conference on Future Automotive Technology (pp. 11–47).
 - Jäger, B., Wittmann, M., & Lienkamp, M. (2016).
 Analyzing and Modeling a City’s Spatiotemporal Taxi Supply and Demand: A Case Study for Munich.
 Journal of Traffic and Logistics Engineering, 4(2), 147–153. https://doi.org/10.18178/jtle.4.2.147-153
 - Jäger, B., Brickwedde, C., & Lienkamp, M. (2018).
 Multi-Agent Simulation of a Demand-Responsive Transit System Operated by Autonomous Vehicles.
 Transportation Research Record: Journal of the Transportation Research Board, 2672(8), 764–774. https://doi.org/10.1177/0361198118786644

-# Contributions
+## Authors
+**Michael Wittmann (Developer)**

-This Simulation has been developed by Michael Wittmann during his Master's Thesis in 2015:
+This simulation model has been developed by Michael Wittmann during his Master's Thesis at TUM in 2015:
    - Wittmann, M. (2015).
 Nachfrageorientierte Agentensimulation zur Bestimmung des Elektrifizierungspotentials von Fahrzeugflotten.
 Technische Universität München.

-The Thesis has been supervised by Benedikt Jäger.
+**Benedikt Jäger (Supervisor)**

 Benedikt Jäger, was mainly responsible for the definition of the research question and made an essential contribution to the overall concept development.

+## License
+This project is licensed under the LGPL License - see the LICENSE.md file for details